cursorless-dev/cursorless/docs/user/README.md

 Once you understand the concepts, you can pull up a cheatsheet for reference using the command `"cursorless help"`.

-You can get back to these docs by saying `"cursorless docs"`.
+You can get back to these docs by saying `"cursorless instructions"`.

 Note: If you'd like to customize any of the spoken forms, please see the [documentation](customization.md).